Sitefinity/external-logging/README.md

 2. Select all files and delete them.

 You need a Raygun API key, in order to run this sample.
 To acquire a Raygun API key register in [Raugun.io](https://raygun.io/) and create a new application on your Raygun.io dashboard.

+### Nuget package restoration
+The solution in this repository relies on NuGet packages with automatic package restore while the build procedure takes place.
+For a full list of the referenced packages and their versions see the [packages.config](https://github.com/Sitefinity-SDK/external-logging/blob/master/ExternalLogging/packages.config) file.
+For a history and additional information related to package versions on different releases of this repository, see the [Releases page](https://github.com/Sitefinity-SDK/external-logging/releases).

 ### Installation instructions